JPEG: Implementations

 A very important implementation of a JPEG codec is the free programming library libjpeg of the Independent JPEG Group.
 It was first published in 1991 and was key for the success of the standard.
 This library was used in countless applications.
 The development went quiet in 1998; when libjpeg resurfaced with the 2009 version 7, it broke ABI compatibility with previous versions.
 Version 8 of 2010 introduced non-standard extensions, a decision criticized by the original IJG leader Tom Lane.

 libjpeg-turbo, forked from the 1998 libjpeg 6b, improves on libjpeg with SIMD optimizations.
 Originally seen as a maintained fork of libjpeg, it has become more popular after the incompatible changes of 2009.
 In 2019, it became the ITU|ISO/IEC reference implementation as ISO/IEC 10918-7 and ITU-T T.873.

-ISO/IEC Joint Photography Experts Group maintains the other reference software implementation under the JPEG XT heading.
+ISO/IEC Joint Photographic Experts Group maintains the other reference software implementation under the JPEG XT heading.
 It can encode both base JPEG (ISO/IEC 10918-1 and 18477–1) and JPEG XT extensions (ISO/IEC 18477 Parts 2 and 6–9), as well as JPEG-LS (ISO/IEC 14495).
+In 2016, "JPEG on steroids" was introduced as an option for the ISO JPEG XT reference implementation.

 There is persistent interest in encoding JPEG in unconventional ways that maximize image quality for a given file size.
-In 2014, Mozilla created mozjpeg from libjpeg-turbo, a slower but higher-quality encoder intended for web images.
-In 2016, "JPEG on steroids" was introduced as an option for the ISO JPEG XT reference implementation.
+In 2014, Mozilla created MozJPEG from libjpeg-turbo, a slower but higher-quality encoder intended for web images.
 In March 2017, Google released the open source project Guetzli, which trades off a much longer encoding time for smaller file size (similar to what Zopfli does for PNG and other lossless data formats).

+In April 2024, Google introduced Jpegli, a new JPEG coding library that offers enhanced capabilities and a 35% compression ratio improvement at high quality compression settings, while the coding speed is comparable with MozJPEG.

+Successors

+The Joint Photographic Experts Group has developed several newer standards meant to complement or replace the functionality of the original JPEG format.

+JPEG LS

+Originating in 1993 and published as ISO-14495-1/ITU-T.87, JPEG LS offers a low-complexity lossless file format which was more efficient than JPEG's original lossless implementation.
+It also features a lossy mode close to lossless.
+Its functionality is largely limited to that, and largely shares the same limitations of the original JPEG in other aspects.

+JPEG 2000

+JPEG 2000 was published as ISO/IEC 15444 in December 2000.
+It is based on a discrete wavelet transform (DWT) and was designed to completely replace the original JPEG standard and exceed it in every way.
+It allows up to 38 bits per colour channel and 16384 channels, more than any other format, with a multitude of colour spaces, and thus high dynamic range (HDR).
+Furthermore, it supports alpha transparency coding, billions-by-billions pixel images, which is also more than any other format, and lossless compression.
+It has significantly improved lossy compression ratio with significantly less visible artefacts at strong compression levels.